 7. Spectroscopic Techniques

-UV-visible and mass spectroscopes are mostly used for both qualitative and quantitative study of biomolecules such as proteins.
-Nucleic acids etc. UV-Vis is used in molecular biology as well as microbial studies as it is possible to assess quantification, purity of proteins and nucleic acids as well as determining the microbial growth curve.
+UV-visible and mass spectroscopes are mostly used for both qualitative and quantitative studies of biomolecules such as proteins.
+Nucleic acids etc. UV-Vis is used in molecular biology as well as microbial studies as it is possible to assess the quantification, purity of proteins and nucleic acids as well as determining the microbial growth curve.
 Similarly, mass spectroscopy is used for the determination of the molecular weight of proteins.
-NMR is used for structure refinement, prediction of protein structure, to understand the mechanism of the secondary structure of a protein by protein folding, conformational dynamics, DNA/RNA simulation, protein simulation, etc. Some of the chromatography techniques & its types are mentioned below.
+NMR is used for structure refinement, prediction of protein structure, to understand the mechanism of the secondary structure of a protein by protein folding, conformational dynamics, DNA/RNA simulation, protein simulation, etc. Some of the chromatography techniques & their types are mentioned below.

 - UV- Visible – Qualitative and quantitative assay of proteins, nucleic acids